Stories

 “But in order to have a liberal arts program,” Saxena continued, “it’s got to be really excellent.
 Because for that highly competitive student that the university is seeking, to get the cream of the crop, to attract them, you’ve got to produce a really good program like at MIT, where students would be willing to go for economics or for other liberal arts.
 IIT would have to be at that level.”

-Dr. Abebe Bekele, wearing a dark blue jacket, light purple patterned shirt and red tie
+A headshot of Dr. Abebe Bekele, a person with short dark hair who is wearing a dark blue jacket, light purple patterned shirt and red tie.

 Dr. Abebe Bekele, Deputy Vice Chancellor of Academic and Research Affaires and Dean of the School of Medicine at the University of Global Health Equity (UGHE).
 Photo: Courtesy of UGHE.